Hadimius/goodreads-archive-stats/README.md

 ## Why

-Goodreads is a very useful platform to track which books you read, which ones you plan to read, how much you read and so on.
+Goodreads is a very useful platform to track what books you read, which ones you plan to read, how much you read and so on.
 Its usefulness for tracking might arise from the fact that it is owned by Amazon, a company notorious for tracking and monitoring its users.

-If you don't want to be tracked by Amazon via goodreads or just don't use Amazon products ((a justified position)[https://stallman.org/amazon.html]) but still want to track your reading habits, this programme is for you.
+If you don't want to be tracked by Amazon via goodreads or just don't use Amazon products ([a justified position](https://stallman.org/amazon.html)) but still want to track your reading habits, this programme is for you.
 It works with exported goodreads libraries.

 ## Installation